-Van Buren Officer Shot And One Man Dead In Early Morning Shooting
+Man Dead, Officer Injured In Van Buren Shooting

-VAN BUREN (KFSM)—Early Sunday (Aug.5) morning Van Buren police officers were called to the 2000 block of Granite Circle in Van Buren.
+VAN BUREN (KFSM)—Early Sunday (Aug.5) morning two Van Buren police officers were called to a domestic disturbance call at a home in the 2000 block of Granite Circle in Van Buren.

-According to Van Buren Detective Johnathan Wear, Fisher pulled a gun and shot at both officers striking one.
+According to Van Buren Detective Johnathan Wear, the officers asked 68-year-old Johnny Fisher to step out of the home.

-This happened after officers said they asked Fisher to step out of the residence.
+Investigators said Fisher used on of the guns and shot at both officers, striking one.

 Officers returned fire killing Fisher.